 What is AR?

 What does AR stand for in technology?
-Augmented reality, AR, allows overlaying real objects with some virtual content.
+Augmented reality allows overlaying real objects with some virtual content.
 AR has many use cases, but the most famous one is the AR games.
-The AR user experiences a computerized simulation via the animation, images, and sound techniques.
+The user experiences a computerized simulation via the animation, images, and sound techniques.
 The AR set includes special glasses, a hand-held gadget, and also powered display surroundings.

 Use of AR